-Vehicle Noise Emission Control Information MFD BY MERCEDES-BENZ AG Make Freightliner This Vehicle Conforms to U.S. EPA Regulations for Noise Emission Applicable to Medium and Heavy Trucks.
+Vehicle Noise Emission Control Information MFD BY MERCEDES-BENZ AG Make Freightliner 11/2019 This Vehicle Conforms to U.S. EPA Regulations for Noise Emission Applicable to Medium and Heavy Trucks.
 The following acts or the causing thereof by any person are prohibited by the Noise Control Act of 1972.
-(A) The terminal or rendering inoperative, other than for purposes of maintenance, repair, or replacement, of any roise control device or eigenent of design (filled on the water's consultance and the this vehicle increasing and proposed and the this vehicle increasing and the second of the second listed in the owner's manual) incorporated into this vehicle in compilance with the Noise Control Act; (B) The use of this vehicle after such device. element of design has been removed or rendered inoperative
+(A) The removal or rendering inoperative, other than for purposes of maintenance, repair, or reglacement, of any horse control device or element of design (listed in the owner's manual) incorporated into this vehicle in compiliance with the Noise Control Act, (B) The use of the vehicle after such device or element of design has been removed or rendered inoperative.